While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Undaunted, I eventually found a desk space to rent in a design studio in Pimlico.
 I also partnered with an old friend I had worked with in the London Ad Agency where he was an account executive.
 With my portfolio of work and accumulated knowledge of Middle East markets it made sense to set up as specialists in this particular field.
 Our first client turned out to be Purnell's publishers who had just obtained a contract to produce Ahlan Wasahlan, Saudia Airlines first inflight brochure.
 This was dejavu and most fortuitous for several reasons.
 With the relative commercial decline of Beirut, due to the civil war, London became a sanctuary for many Lebanese and for their commercial interests.
 At the same time UK marketeers were able to find the services they would normally only find in Beirut, in the heart of London.
 We eventually moved to offices in the West End and expanded our staffing level to meet demand.

-My colleague asked me to model for this ad, and co-incidentally some days later Jimmy Hendrix passed away.
-Ironically, I also attended his last concert on the Isle of Wight.
+My colleague asked me to model for this ad, and sadly some days later, Jimmy Hendrix passed away.
+Coincidentally, I also attended his last concert on the Isle of Wight.
 In the circumstances the ad was pulled temporarily and Barry was asked to come up with another headline, but politely declined.
 It was very shortly after this episode we both quit the agency.

-My first assignment was to produce this Saudia Airline's Annual Report entailing two weeks of location photography, traversing the Kingdom from west to east.
-It was printed in colour, and was my first, but not my last experience of the Kingdom.
+My first assignment in my fledgling business was this Saudia Airline's Annual Report entailing two weeks of location photography, traversing the Kingdom from west to east.
+It was printed in colour.
+Ironically it could be said this project was the launch of my business career in the Middle East and it was in Saudi Arabia where, with a little help, I ultimately ended my advertising career.

 An illustrated spread of Arabic poetry executed once again in crayon for Saudia in flight brochure, enhanced with classic Soulos calligraphy.